MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/how-to-aovpn-client-intune.md

 ## Prerequisites

-Intune uses Azure Active Directory (AAD) user groups, so you need to:
+Intune uses Azure Active Directory (Azure AD) user groups, so you need to:

 - Ensure that you have a Private Key Infrastructure (PKI) capable of issuing user and device certificates for authentication.
 For more information on certificates for Intune, see [Use certificates for authentication in Microsoft Intune](/mem/intune/protect/certificates-configure).